d0whc3r/node-gdrive/README.md

   1. List files.                                                                      $ gdrive -l
   2. Backup multiple files to "backupFolder" folder.                                  $ gdrive -b src/index.ts -b images/logo.png -f backupFolder
   3. Backup files using wildcard to "backup" folder.                                  $ gdrive -b src/* -b images/* -f backup
-  4. Backup files using wildcard and zip into "zipped" folder folder will be          $ gdrive -b src/* -b images/* -z -f zipped.zip -c
+  4. Backup files using wildcard and zip into "zipped" folder folder will be          $ gdrive -b src/* -b images/* -z -f zipped -c
   created if it doesn't exists.
   5. Backup files using wildcard and zip using "allfiles.zip" as filename into        $ gdrive -b src/* -b images/* -z allfiles.zip -f zipped -c -r
   "zipped" folder folder will be created if it doesn't exists and zipfile will be